jozzzzep/KeyBinder/README.md

   You can add valid keys later with methods.

   - **KeyBinder(KeyCode[] validKeys)**
-  Array of KeyCodes you chose to be valid for binding.
+  Enter an array of KeyCodes you choose to be valid for binding.
   Will create the KeyBinder and add all the KeyCodes from your array to the list of valid keys.
   You can add valid keys any time.

   - **KeyBinder(List**<**KeyCode**> **validKeys)**
-  List of KeyCodes you chose to be valid for binding.
+  Enter a list of KeyCodes you choose to be valid for binding.
   Will create the KeyBinder and add all the KeyCodes from the list you given, to the list of valid keys.
   You can add valid keys any time.

 ### Methods
+  - **Update()**
-  - **Update()** - Call this method insid
+  Call this method on Update() inside a MonoBehaviour inherited class.

+  - **InputCheckingBeginSingle(Action**<**KeyCode**> **methodToActive)**
+  Enter a method with one parameter of type KeyCode as a parameter.
+  Checks for the next pressed key, then calls the method you entered, inputing the pressed key, and stops checking.